UWHustle/Efficiently-Searching-In-Memory-Sorted-Arrays/README.md

   1	       2000	     uniform	       42	       1	            sip	              8	65.243
 ```

-We provide a helper function implemented in Python "getTimes.py" that compiles the code,
+We provide a helper function implemented in Python "getTimes.py" that
 runs the "searchbench" using as input the file named "experiments.tsv" and reports back for each run
 the time to search one record, calculated as described in Section [Performance Evaluation](#performance-evaluation)
 This is the easiest way to benchmark different search methods.
 The getTimes.py can be easily modified to report more
 statistics from each experiment.
-Note: Please remember to invoke the script as "getTimes.py gcc" if you are using gcc instead of clang to compile our code.
 ```bash
 $ python3 getTimes.py
 make: 'searchbench' is up to date.